The DeanBeat: It’s time to hurry up and build the Metaverse

 This makes us feel so tantalizingly close to the Metaverse.
 Yet it’s been coming forever.
 I just wonder if we’ll get it sooner because the pandemic is going to drive us, game developers included, to the edges of boredom.
 I mean, wouldn’t it be disappointing if Zoom turns out to be the only practical Metaverse?
 Something has to be better than Zoom, right?

 I don’t think this newfound hope for the Metaverse is just my own fantasy.
-In an interview, I asked Jensen Huang, CEO of Nvidia, if he thought the Metaverse would come soon — and perhaps sooner because of the coronavirus — and what form it would take.
+In an interview, I asked Nvidia CEO Jensen Huang if he thought the Metaverse would come soon — and perhaps sooner because of the coronavirus — and what form it would take.

 “The answer is absolutely, yes,” he said.
 “I think that it’s time, and it won’t be one.
 We’re going to have a whole bunch of metaverses.
 Each one is going to be based on the stories you like.
 There will be some based on Minecraft, Fortnite, Battlefield, or based on Call of Duty.
 There are all kinds of styles and personalities.
 You’ll see one based on The Witcher, one based on Warcraft, and all kinds of genres.
 There will be hundreds of metaverses.
 That’s the exciting part of it.”

-Sam Englebardt, managing partner of Galaxy Interactive, agreed at the summit that he thinks we’ll see a “multiverse,” or a collection of many different worlds or universes.
+Sam Englebardt, a managing partner of Galaxy Interactive, agreed at the summit that he thinks we’ll see a “multiverse,” or a collection of many different worlds or universes.

 What has to happen